top of page

 My Thoughts

 I’ve always been drawn to World War II history.
 Not the war itself, but the smaller, human stories.
 Families torn apart.
 Individuals just trying to survive.
-That’s why I picked this book up.
-I wanted to feel it through their eyes.
+That’s why I picked this book up...I wanted to see it through their eyes.

-The beginning hooked me.
+The beginning hooked me right away.

-Quick chapters, quick voices.
+Quick chapters.
+Quick voices.

 The Wilhelm Gustloff.

 I gave this book three and a half stars.
-The secrets each character held felt overhyped.
-I expected darker, more unthinkable truths, but they ended up being smaller threads.
+The secrets each character held were built up to feel darker, more unimaginable, but they ended up being smaller threads.
 Almost distractions compared to the weight of the ending.
-And Alfred—my least favorite character—felt disconnected for most of the story.
+And Alfred’s perspective...I could have done without it.
+I would have rather heard from the little boy who lost his grandmother and walked the road alone, or the old shoemaker who chose to protect him.
+Their voices stayed with me more than Alfred’s ever did.

 Still, this book lingered.